Advertiser disclosure

 Full-ride vs full-tuition scholarships

 Full-ride and full-tuition scholarships may sound similar, but there is a big difference between them.
 While full-ride scholarships cover all the costs of college, full-tuition scholarships do not.
 They only cover tuition, leaving the student responsible for room and board, books, and other expenses.
-Over the course of your four years, this may result in a difference of around $80,000.
+Over the course of your four years those things can seriously add up.

 This is not to say that full-tuition scholarships are not impressive.
 They will save you a huge amount of money, and you can use them in conjunction with other scholarships to help pay for other expenses.
 However, the difference is very significant; full-ride scholarships are highly preferable to full-tuition.